 Khao San Road (or Khaosan Road) is a small road located in Bangkok’s metropolitan area.
 There are so many things to do in Khao San Road that you’ll never have a dull moment.
 This is because it is also the backpacker central in Thailand.

-As one of the best budget destinations, travelers are drawn here thanks to all the cheap accommodation, drinks, food, crazy atmosphere, and the unmistakable party and laid back scene.
+As one of the best budget destinations, travelers are drawn here thanks to all the cheap accommodations, drinks, food, crazy atmosphere, and the unmistakable party and laid-back scene.

-It’s almost inevitable to drink when you have so many bars lined up one next to the other.
-The beer is relatively cheap and you can even buy the drinks by the bucket!!
+It’s almost inevitable to drink when you have so many bars lined up, one next to the other.
+The beer is relatively cheap, and you can even buy the drinks by the bucket!!

 3. Eat Bugs!

 Ever cared to try a crunchy cockroach, grasshopper, spider, and even scorpion?
 You’re in the right place, as you can find vendors and their pushcarts all along the main strip.

 They’re fried, caramelized, and even sweet.
 Some are crunchy, while some are gooey on the inside.
 Ewww… I mean yum!

 4. Get A Massage

 What to do in Khao San Road when you’re jetlagged, hungover, and have aching legs from walking and dancing all night?
 Get a good massage, I mean, the grandma-proof massage…